Nexus Inclusion

 My approach focused on auditing first and then improving the new MVP product that prioritised key value adding features and usability.

-Following the research phase, I translated insights into clear product requirements to help move Nexus Inclusion from concept to delivery.
+Following the first phase of the project, I translated insights into clear product requirements to help move Nexus Inclusion from concept to delivery.

-This process created early alignment, reduced ambiguity, and helped ensure the product was practical, purposeful, and ready to scale.
+This process fostered early stakeholder alignment, reduced ambiguity, and ensured the product was practical, purposeful and ready to scale.

 Explainer video